sign up for our mailing list

 5:30 PM – 8:00 PM

-On November 21, 1984, a seven-week clandestine operation to bring the “Bene Israel” — Ethiopian Jews — to Israel began.
-The unprecedented undertaking, code-named “Operation Moses,” was a three-way collaboration between the Mossad, the CIA and Sudanese State Security (SSS) to smuggle nearly 8,000 Bene Israel out of Ethiopia, where they faced hardship and persecution, in a massive airlift to Israel.
-Operation Moses turned out to be the beginning of large-scale, official Israeli efforts to facilitate Bene Israel aliyah that continued for decades thereafter.
+On November 21, 1984, a seven-week clandestine operation to bring the “Beta Israel” — Ethiopian Jews — to Israel began.
+The unprecedented undertaking, code-named “Operation Moses,” was a three-way collaboration between the Mossad, the CIA and Sudanese State Security (SSS) to smuggle nearly 8,000 Beta Israel out of Ethiopia, where they faced hardship and persecution, in a massive airlift to Israel.
+Operation Moses turned out to be the beginning of large-scale, official Israeli efforts to facilitate Beta Israel aliyah that continued for decades thereafter.

 • Tuesday Tours with Ted